CoderDojo-Content/Intermediate-App-Inventor/en/procedures.md

 5. Since you're opening a screen, drag the **Control** block `open another screen screenName` into the **Procedure** block.

-6. This procedure is going to work for multiple minigames.
-(Don't worry about only having one minigame.
-I'll show you how to make some more later).
-For now you an drag the `initalize global [name] to` block from **Variables** on to the **Viewer**.
-Change "name" to "numberOfGames" (this helps you remeber what the variable is for).
-Just drag the `[0]` block onto end of the variable and change 0 to 1 and this variable is ready to go!
+6. This procedure is going to work for your multiple minigames.
+Drag the `initalize global [name] to` block from **Variables** on to the **Viewer**.
+Change "name" to "numberOfGames" (this helps you remember what the variable is for).
+Just drag the `[0]` block onto end of the variable and change 0 to 2 (this is the number of minigames you have so far) and this variable is ready to go!

  * It should look like this:
  ![](/assets/globalVariable.png)

 7. The last step is choosing a screen to open!
-Remember what the name of the screen for the first minigame was?
-Minigame1.
-To make things more interesting lets randomly
+Remember what the name of the screen for the first two minigames were?
+Minigame1 and Minigame2.
+This allows you to easily choose a random screen.
+Randomness will make your app feel different everytime.

+8. To choose a random minigame you need 3 blocks: `join` block from **Text** (puts two texts together), `random integer from [1] to [100]` block from **Math**, and   `get[]`from **Variables**.
+Put them together so they look like this: